You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [36:32]

-We can have an idea about what we know, But directly experiencing is quite different.
+We can have an idea about what we know But directly experiencing is quite different.
 Directly knowing.
 When Dogen says, the eyes go this way and the nose goes this way, he's saying that much is so.
-What he's really saying is there's not much that we know we can know unless we know it directly.
+What he's really saying is there's not much that we know, we can know, unless we know it directly.
 Everything else is an idea.
-So to really experience something directly is what we call how we
+So to really experience something directly is what we call

 [43:01]

-Even though donkeys and horses cross, some are horses and some are donkeys.
-But nevertheless, you know, It's not really, the teacher can only be there.
+Even though donkeys and horses cross, some are horses and some are donkeys, But nevertheless, you know, it's not really, the teacher can only be there.
 You know, you can't, teacher can't chase everybody around.
-Teacher can just be there, and it's a kind of bridge.
-And you know, at some point, some little thing will happen and the student will see what they've been doing, or see where they're off, or get something, some understanding.
+Teacher can just be there and is a kind of bridge.
+And you know, at some point, Some little thing will happen and the student will see what they've been doing or see where they're off or get something, some understanding.
 But the main thing is to keep the student from falling into dualistic thinking.
 And sometimes a student never understands about their dualistic thinking.

 [44:11]

-Usually, and quite often a student will, when something, when they get to the point of understanding their dualistic way of thinking, they get angry and fall back into this creating the world in the image of their anger.
+Usually, and quite often, a student will, when they get to the point of understanding their dualistic way of thinking, they'll get angry and fall back into this creating the world in the image of their anger.
 The teacher doesn't, you know, can't do anything.
-The best thing the teacher can do is to be himself and to be as practiced as hard and as virtuously as possible.
+The best thing the teacher can do is to be himself and to be as, practice as hard and as virtuously as possible.
 That's the main thing for the teacher.
 Not to go around teaching people, but to be as virtuous and dedicated and honest as possible.

-And then, uh, sometimes, some day the teacher turns around and bumps into somebody, and they get some, uh, understanding from it.
-Well, I guess...
-So how does the student set up the situation with the teacher so that he or she can penetrate their own thought world?
-The student asks for instruction over and over.
-You know, Choshu stayed with his teacher for 40 years.
+And then someday the teacher turns around and bumps into somebody, and they get some understanding from it.
+Okay.
+Just taking it from the other point of view, there's the teacher and what the teacher does, and then there's the student and what the student does.
+So how does the student set up the situation with the teacher so that he or she can penetrate their own Thought world.
+The student asks for instruction.
+Over and over.
+You know, Joshu stayed with his teacher for forty years.

 [46:31]